Work, entropy production, and thermodynamics of information under protocol constraints: Symmetry constraints

+We now define a linear operator $\projGbase$ which satisfies the Pythagorean identity and the commutativity relation, \cref{eq:pyth,eq:comm0}, for symmetry constraints.
+Let $\projGbase$ map each $p \in\Dset$ to its average under the action of $\G$,

+where $\mu$ is the uniform (normalized Haar) measure over $\G$~\footnote{ Technically, the definition of the twirling operator in \cref{eq:symmOop} applies only when $p$ is a finite-valued probability density function (which excludes things such as the Dirac delta ``function'').
+A more general formulation of our results can be developed in terms of probability measures rather than probability densities (see Ch.~3 in \cite{eaton_group_1989} for a version of \cref{eq:symmOop} defined in terms of probability measures).}.
+For a finite group, the integral in \cref{eq:symmOop} should be replaced by a summation.
+Following the terminology in quantum physics, we sometimes refer to $\projGbase$ as a \emph{twirling operator}~\cite{vollbrecht2001entanglement,vaccaro_tradeoff_2008}.
+Intuitively, $\projG p$ symmetrizes $p$, removing all information in $p$ concerning the state of the system along the ``coordinates'' specified by the symmetry constraints.

-Given \cref{thm:resInt}, any protocol that carries out the transformation $\ptpp$ while obeying symmetry constraints with respect to group $\G$ permits the decomposition of EP found in \cref{eq:epres1}, with $\klopBase = \projGbase$.
+In \cref{app:symm}, we show that $\projGbase$ obeys the Pythagorean identity and, as long as \cref{eq:commsymmZ} holds, the commutativity relation of \cref{eq:comm0}.
+Thus, any protocol that carries out the transformation $\ptpp$ while obeying symmetry constraints with respect to $\G$ permits the decomposition of EP found in \cref{thm:resInt}, with $\klopBase = \projGbase$, and satisfies all the bounds on work and EP that follow from that result.

+In particular, using \cref{eq:feffdecomp}, we can decompose the free energy $\NFEs$ of any distribution $p$ into the accessible free energy $\NFEs[\projG p]$, which is the free energy in the twirled (and therefore symmetric) version of $p$, and the inaccessible free energy $D(p\Vert\projG p)/\beta$.
 Note that $D(p\Vert\projG p)$ is a non-negative measure of the asymmetry in distribution $p$ with respect to the symmetry group $\G$, which vanishes when $p$ is invariant under $\projGbase$.
-Thus, \cref{eq:epres1} implies that the EP incurred by a protocol that obeys symmetry constraints is given by the ``drop in the asymmetry'' of the system's distribution over the course of the protocol, plus the EP that would be incurred by the twirled (and therefore symmetric) initial distribution. \cref{thm:resInt} also implies the following bound on EP,

-The first inequality comes from the non-negativity of the EP.
-The second inequality states that the asymmetry in the system's distribution can only decrease under any driving protocol that obeys symmetry constraints.
+Thus, for any protocol that obeys symmetry constraints, the first inequality in \cref{eq:epfreebound} states that any ``drop in asymmetry'' must be dissipated as EP, and not turned into work.
+The second inequality in \cref{eq:epfreebound} states that the asymmetry in the system's distribution can only decrease during the protocol.
+(Some of the above results for symmetry constraints have been previously uncovered in quantum thermodynamics~\cite{vaccaro_tradeoff_2008,janzing_quantum_2006}; see \cref{sec:priorwork}.)

-The accessible free energy in \cref{eq:workbound-1} is given by $\FF(\projG p,\HorE)$.
-This means that the drop of asymmetry, the middle term in \cref{eq:epboundG}, cannot be extracted by any driving protocol that carries out the transformation $\ptpp$, while obeying symmetry constraints with respect to $\G$.
-Conversely, the greater the drop in asymmetry, the more work needs to be {invested} by any driving protocol that obeys symmetry constraints and carries out the transformation $\ptpp$.